 - Program guidance, training, and communications (two positions).
-These central office positions would be responsible for providing coordination, guidance, and training to regional staff, coordinating with the Department of Conservation and Recreation and the Department of Health, supporting local inspectors, and providing outreach, education and public information services to affected communities. - Site management, permitting, and compliance (eight to 15 positions).
+These central office positions would be responsible for providing coordination, guidance, and training to regional staff, coordinating with the Department of Conservation and Recreation and the Department of Health, supporting local inspectors, and providing outreach, education and public information services to affected communities. - Site management, permitting, and compliance (15 positions).
 These positions would be responsible for conducting site visits during land application, providing follow-up compliance assistance, reviewing permit applications, engaging in outreach to farmers, applicators and the public.
 Each specialist could manage approximately 70 sites per year.
-The Senate substitute provides for the department to randomly conduct unannounced site inspections while land application of sewage sludge is in progress with sufficient frequency to determine compliance.
-The estimated eight to 15 positions allows for 50 percent to 100 percent of the applications to be inspected.

 • Enforcement (three positions).
-The department cannot absorb the enforcement needs without diverting enforcement staff from other programs, especially in the regions where there is significant biosolids use (Tidewater, Piedmont, South Central, and Northern Virginia).
+The department cannot absorb the enforcement needs without diverting enforcement staff from other programs, especially in the regions where there is significant biosolids use (Tidewater, Piedmont, and Northern Virginia).

-The Department of Conservation and Recreation estimates that two additional positions are needed for the review of nutrient management plans.
+The Department of Conservation and Recreation estimates that two additional positions are needed for site management, compliance and guidance.

-- 9. Specific agency or political subdivisions affected: Department of Environmental Quality; Department of Conservation and Recreation; Department of Agriculture and Consumer Services; Department of Health; Department of Professional and Occupational Regulation; Virginia Polytechnic Institute and State University; Virginia Agricultural Extension Service. - 10.
+- 9. Specific agency or political subdivisions affected: Department of Environmental Quality; Department of Conservation and Recreation; Department of Health; Department of Professional and Occupational Regulation; Virginia Polytechnic Institute and State University; Virginia Agricultural Extension Service. - 10.
 Technical amendment necessary: Yes.
-On line 82, insert "and Recreation" after "Conservation". - 11.
+On line 79, insert "and Recreation" after "Conservation". - 11.
 Other comments: The second enactment clause states that the bill is effective on January 1, 2008, if funding and positions have been appropriated.
 The seventh enactment clause sets the fee at \$7.50 for each dry ton of sewage sludge that is applied.

-Date: 2/22/07 kbs

-Document: G:\07 FIS\DEQ\SB1339er.Doc
+Date: 1/31/07 kbs Document: G:\07 FIS\DEQ\SB1339.Doc

-cc: Secretary of Natural Resources

-Secretary of Health and Human Resources

-Secretary of Agriculture and Consumer Services
+cc: cc: Secretary of Natural Resources Secretary of Health and Human Resources Secretary of Commerce and Trade Secretary of Education

-Secretary of Commerce and Trade

-Secretary of Education